torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 Step-by-step guide on how to verify bugs and bisect regressions
 ===============================================================

-This guide describes how to set up your own Linux kernels for investigating bugs or regressions you intend to report.
+This guide describes how to set up your own GNU/Linux kernels for investigating bugs or regressions you intend to report.
 How far you want to follow the instructions depends on your issue:

-Execute all steps till the end of *segment 1* to **verify if your kernel problem is present in code supported by Linux kernel developers**.
+Execute all steps till the end of *segment 1* to **verify if your kernel problem is present in code supported by GNU/Linux kernel developers**.
 If it is, you are all set to report the bug -- unless it did not happen with earlier kernel versions, as then your want to at least continue with *segment 2* to **check if the issue qualifies as regression** which receive priority treatment.
 Depending on the